 ESG Analyst Daniel Batten Reveals Dynamic Charts Showing Bitcoin’s 52.6% Sustainable Energy Use

 Contrary to Cambridge University Data, Analyst Says Bitcoin Mining Uses 52.6% Sustainable Energy

-These days, there is significant debate regarding the environmental impact of Bitcoin mining.
-Im März 7, 2023, ESG analyst Daniel Batten tweeted about new ESG charts he helped design with Willy Woo that show Bitcoin’s progress toward using 52.6% sustainable energy.
+Heutzutage, there is significant debate regarding the environmental impact of Bitcoin mining.
+Im März 7, 2023, ESG-Analyst Daniel Batten tweeted about new ESG charts he helped design with Willy Woo that show Bitcoin’s progress toward using 52.6% nachhaltige Energie.
 They also highlight total emissions, emissions per dollar, and emissions intensity.

+ESG Analyst Daniel Batten Reveals Dynamic Charts Showing Bitcoin’s 52.6% Sustainable Energy Use